 What would you say are the biggest mistakes CS leaders make when tackling retention?

-How would you use data and technology in your bid to create a product narrative?
+How to use data and technology in a bid to create a product narrative

 Decisions are made based on data, so understanding what data points are most important to your customer will help you understand how to use data and technology when storytelling to drive a point home.